vkats90/Inventory-Manager/README.md

 ## To DO:

-- add Mongoose and connect to a database
-- add mutations for editProduct and editComponent
 - add error handlers
-- add scehmas for Orders
+- add scehma for Orders
+- add delete mutations for all 3 schema